chkp-tommers/sase-ai-marketplace/memory-bank/activeContext.md

 - Updated documentation to reflect static-only architecture
 - Removed backend, database, and authentication references from all docs
+- Removed `.github/workflows/ci-cd.yml` as it was not relevant for the current static site deployment approach.
+- Retained `.github/workflows/deploy-pages.yml` for GitHub Pages deployment.

 ## Next Steps